skebi69/IntroBash/PITCHME.md

 @[5-7](The second clause. "break" is needed to prevent endless case loop. ";;" terminates the clause)
 @[8-10](The "catch all" clause.
 This happens if none of the other clauses match)
 @[11](Close your case statement)

+Note:
+Can replace (and better than) nested if statements

 +++
 ### Example of use